civican/legisinfo/42-1/bills/C-81/bill_text.md

 ### Section 214

-If an individual grievance has been presented up to and including the final level in the grievance process and it is not one that under section 209, **209.1** or 238.25 may be referred to adjudication, the decision on the grievance taken at the final level in the grievance process is final and binding for all purposes of this Act and no further action under this Act may be taken on it.
+If an individual grievance has been presented up to and including the final level in the grievance process and it is not one that under section 209, 209.1 or 238.25 may be referred to adjudication, the decision on the grievance taken at the final level in the grievance process is final and binding for all purposes of this Act and no further action under this Act may be taken on it.

-> **Explanatory Note**:
-> Existing text of section 214:
-> *Existing Text*:
-> > If an individual grievance has been presented up to and including the final level in the grievance process and it is not one that under section 209 or 238.25 may be referred to adjudication, the decision on the grievance taken at the final level in the grievance process is final and binding for all purposes of this Act and no further action under this Act may be taken on it.

 ### Section 189